Critical Mass of Love

-By reconnecting with our natural, forgotten language of physical affection, we awaken our brain’s innate capacity for love and awareness – setting course towards a personal and social tipping point, where love becomes self-sustaining, self-spreading and a transformative force in our life and in the world.
+Because by reconnecting with our natural, yet forgotten language of physical affection, we awaken our brain’s innate capacity for love and awareness – setting course towards a personal and social tipping point, where love becomes self-sustaining, self-spreading and a transformative force in our life and in the world.

 “As in the case of romantic love and maternal love, the rewarding nature of unconditional love facilitates the creation of strong emotional links between humans.
 Such robust emotional bonds may critically contribute to the preservation of the human species.”